 Justin has acted as a consultant to the European Parliament on a review of the Brussels IIa Regulation, and as part of a steering committee advising the European Commission on the possible introduction of legislation concerning the cross-border mobility of companies.

 Further information concerning research, postgraduate supervision, teaching, administrative contributions, and external responsibilities is available under other headings on this page.

-Justin's research explores the legitimacy of the private international law of the European Union, with particular reference to the principle of mutual recognition.
+Justin's research explores several themes in private international law of the European Union, with particular reference to the principle of mutual recognition.
 He has published work on a range of topics, including European company law, online gambling and the recognition of same-sex relationships.
 The work addresses the balance between individual freedoms and the residual rights of EU Member States to govern their socio-economic affairs.

 - 2015-16: ‘The judicial application of EU family law’, Policy Department for Citizens’ Rights and Constitutional Affairs, European Parliament

 - 2015-16: Member of the Steering Group and Country Reporter (Malta) for DG Justice contract JUST/2014/JCOO/PR/CIVI/0051: ‘Study on the law applicable to companies with the aim of a possible harmonisation of conflict of laws rules on the matter’

 - 2014-17: Elphinstone Grant to support the award of a PhD scholarship on 'The Architecture of EU Company Law'

 - LS/LX 4066 Company Law (Honours)

 - LS/LX 4020 Contemporary Legal Issues in European Integration